-Two data brokers that sell public record information about consumers have agreed to settle Federal Trade Commission (FTC) charges that they violated the Fair Credit Reporting Act (FCRA) by allegedly providing reports about consumers to users such as prospective employers and landlords without taking reasonable steps to make sure that they were accurate or that their users had a permissible reason to have those reports.
-A press release from the FTC about the settlements is available at http://www.ftc.gov/news-events/press-releases/2014/04/two-data-brokers-settle-ftc-charges-they-sold-consumer-data.
+Two data brokers that sell public record information about consumers have agreed to settle Federal Trade Commission (FTC) charges that they violated the Fair Credit Reporting Act (FCRA) by allegedly providing reports about consumers to users such as prospective employers and landlords without taking reasonable steps to make sure that they were accurate or that their users had a permissible reason to have those reports, according to a press release from the FTC.

 According to the FTC’s complaints, the two data brokers – Instant Checkmate, Inc. and InfoTrack Information Services – provided background reports that they expected would be used for the purpose of determining eligibility for housing and employment and thus qualified and operated as Consumer Reporting Agencies (CRAs) under the law but failed to abide by the FCRA.
 The two companies have agreed to pay civil penalties in separate cases – $525,000 against Instant Checkmate and $1 million against InfoTrack and its owner – and will be prohibited from continuing their alleged illegal practices.
 The settlement of allegations is not an admission of wrongdoing.